 - Balancing growth and development with preservation and conservation.

 - Balancing roadside safety with aesthetics.

-- Maintaining steep slope integrity.

 - Preventing intrusions to scenic character.

-- Ensuring that the corridor is marketed responsibly and promoting the use of alternative routes in partnership with the Michigan Department of Transportation and the County Road Commission, where appropriate.
+Ensuring that the corridor is marketed responsibly and promoting the use of alternative routes in partnership with the Michigan Department of Transportation and the County Road Commission, where appropriate.

-The Committee receives ongoing staff and technical support from the Northwest Michigan Council of Governments and financial support from the Michigan Department of Transportation.
+The Committee receives ongoing staff and technical support from Networks Northwest and financial support from the Michigan Department of Transportation.